 - Asset-based

-Because any one of these alone can be misleading, a business broker will take all of them into account.
+Because any one of these alone can be misleading, a business broker will consider all of them together.
 The official process for doing this is called a Broker’s Opinion of Value, and it will take all of these approaches into account.

 See also: How to use revenue multiple valuations to appraise a distribution business.